top of page

 Past Is Present

 Every act of atrocity against Ukraine and Ukrainians has been preceded by dehumanization and false narratives.
-Propaganda campaigns were created and disseminated by the state designed to create confusion or doubt about a group of people and their motives.
+Propaganda campaigns were created and disseminated by the state designed to create confusion or doubt about Ukrainian “kulaks” and their so-called crimes against the proletariat.

-The state propaganda machine continues to raise the temperature to both "test the waters" to see how society will react but also to build on the previous narrative.
+The state propaganda machine continues to raise the temperature to both "test the waters" to see how society will react but also to build on the previous narrative in order to escalate.
 It continues this way until the state feels confident it can do as it pleases one way or another and hardly anyone would notice or care if they did.
-Any unrest will result in extermination.
+Any dissent or unrest against the state will result in extermination.

 Modern relations with Ukraine follow similar patterns.
 In the lead-up to the 2014 invasion, there was an increase in official antiUkrainian discourse in both public statements and state-run media.